-INTRODUCTION
+I. INTRODUCTION

-The chromium tellurides $CrSiTe_3$ and $CrGeTe_3$ were initially investigated as bulk ferromagnetic semiconductors [1-5] with ordering temperatures of $T_C = 32$ K and $T_C = 61$ K, respectively.
-Later it was discovered that the van der Waals bonded layers of $CrGeTe_3$ can be exfoliated and even monolayers remain ferromagnetic [6], a fact that had been predicted theoretically [7].
-Together with a few other layered ferromagnets like $CrI_3$ [8-11] and Fe3GeTe2 [12], these materials may facilitate a host of interesting applications [13], which encompass fabrication of heterostructures [14], e.g. with topological insulators [15, 16], use as switchable resistive components in phase-change random access memory [17] or as thermoelectric materials [18, 19].
+The chromium tellurides $CrSiTe_3$ and $CrGeTe_3$ were initially investigated as bulk ferromagnetic semiconductors [1-5] with ordering temperatures of $T_C = 32$ K and $T_C =$ 61 K, respectively.
+Later, it was discovered that the van der Waals bonded layers of $CrGeTe_3$ can be exfoliated and even monolayers remain ferromagnetic [6], a fact that had been predicted theoretically [7].
+Together with a few other layered ferromagnets like $CrI_3$ [8-11] and $Fe_3GeTe_2$ [12], these materials may facilitate a host of interesting applications [13], which encompass fabrication of heterostructures [14], e.g., with topological insulators [15,16]; use as switchable resistive components in phase-change random access memory [17]; and use as thermoelectric materials [18,19].

-Following the successful exfoliation of ferromagnetic monolayers of $CrSiTe_3$ [20] and $CrGeTe_3$ [6], these materials came under intense scrutiny.
-CrSiTe3 shows an insulating ferromagnetic ground state [21, 22].
-Applying pressure to this system leads to a insulator-to-metal transition [23].
-At a pressure of $\sim 7.5$ GPa a structural phase transition suppresses ferromagnetism and a superconducting state with a $T_c$ of about 3 K emerges [23].
-At a pressure of around 15 GPa CrSiTe3 undergoes a polymorphic transformation.
-[24] While ferromagnetism in bulk CrSiTe3 has a Curie-temperature of $T{\rm C} = 32$ K, pressure dramatically enhances the Curie-temperature to $T{\rm C} \sim 138$ K. [25] Various other studies have investigated the structural, electronic and magnetic properties of CrSiTe3 and similar materials both experimentally [26-30] and theoretically [29-34].
+Following the successful exfoliation of ferromagnetic monolayers of CrSiTe3 [20] and CrGeTe3 [6], these materials came under intense scrutiny.
+CrSiTe3 shows an insulating ferromagnetic ground state [21,22].
+Applying pressure to this system leads to an insulator-to-metal transition [23].
+At a pressure of ~7.5 GPa a structural phase transition suppresses ferromagnetism, and a superconducting state with a $T_c$ of about 3 K emerges [23].
+At a pressure of around 15 GPa CrSiTe3 undergoes a polymorphic transformation [24].
+While ferromagnetism in bulk CrSiTe3 has a Curie temperature of $T_C = 32$ K, pressure dramatically enhances the Curie temperature to $T_C \sim 138$ K [25].
+Various other studies have investigated the structural, electronic, and magnetic properties of CrSiTe3 and similar materials both experimentally [26-30] and theoretically [29-34].

-$CrGeTe_3$ is particularly interesting, since it undergoes an insulator-to-metal transition at a pressure of about 5 GPa [35], which is not coupled to a structural transition, in contrast to CrSiTe3 [23].
-Only at pressures of around 18 GPa a structural phase transition to an amorphous state is observed.
-[36] Besides application of pressure, the insulator-to-metal transition can also be triggered by intercalation of organic ions [37] into bulk crystals or ionic liquid gating to a field effect transistor [38, 39].
-This also applies to related materials [10- 12].
-Both applying pressure and injecting charge carriers dramatically increases the Curie temperature of CrGeTe3 from $T{\rm C} = 61$ K at ambient pressure to $T{\rm C} \sim 200$ K [39] or even higher [35].
-CrGeTe3 has been characterized as a charge transfer insulator and its ferromagnetism has been attributed to a superexchange mechanism via the tellurium ions [29, 33, 35, 40].
+CrGeTe3 is particularly interesting since it undergoes an insulator-to-metal transition at a pressure of about 5 GPa [35] which is not coupled to a structural transition, in contrast to CrSiTe3 [23].
+Only at pressures of around 18 GPa is a structural phase transition to an amorphous state observed [36].
+Besides the application of pressure, the insulator-tometal transition can also be triggered by intercalation of organic ions [37] into bulk crystals or ionic liquid gating to a field effect transistor [38,39].
+This also applies to related materials [10-12].
+Both applying pressure and injecting charge carriers dramatically increase the Curie temperature of CrGeTe3 from $T{\rm C} = 61$ K at ambient pressure to $T{\rm C} \sim 200$ K [39] or even higher [35].
+CrGeTe3 has been characterized as a charge transfer insulator, and its ferromagnetism has been attributed to a superexchange mechanism via the tellurium ions [29,33,35,40].

 It has been conjectured that the increased bandwidth under pressure closes the charge transfer gap, which in turn enhances the ferromagnetic superexchange and causes the greatly enhanced Curie temperature [35].
-Various other experimental [41-46] and theoretical studies [31, 45-50] for CrGeTe3 have investigated further details of this material.
+Various other experimental [41-46] and theoretical studies [31,45-50] on CrGeTe3 have investigated additional details of this material.

-We perform theoretical calculations for CrGeTe3 at various pressures and focus on the issues of the enhanced Curie-temperature and the conjectured shrinking of the charge transfer gap.
+We perform theoretical calculations for CrGeTe3 at various pressures and focus on the issues of the enhanced Curie temperature and the conjectured shrinking of the charge transfer gap.
 Our results confirm the experimentally observed pressure phase diagram [35].
-We find that CrGeTe3 evolves from a charge transfer insulator into a correlated metal with significant pressure- and orbitaldependent electronic correlations, as the charge transfer gap closes with increasing applied pressure.
+We find that CrGeTe3 evolves from a charge transfer insulator into a correlated metal with significant pressure- and orbital-dependent electronic correlations, as the charge transfer gap closes with increasing applied pressure.
 At the same time, in-plane ferromagnetic exchange couplings are strongly enhanced.
-Inter-plane ferromagnetic exchange couplings also start to appear at the insulator-to-metal transition and contribute to the experimentally observed increase of the Curie temperature, which is explained by our calculations.
-Furthermore, we discuss similarities between the behavior of CrGeTe3 under pressure and with electron doping, which is crucial for applications of
+Interplane ferromagnetic exchange couplings also start to appear at the insulator-tometal transition and contribute to the experimentally observed

-\ Present address: Department of Physics, Graduate School of Science, Kyoto University, Kyoto 606-8502, Japan
+\Present address: Department of Physics, Graduate School of Science, Kyoto University, Kyoto 606-8502, Japan.